The Message of 1 Corinthians 2:10

 The Holy Spirit Reveals the Deep Things of God

-The natural man, apart from the Spirit-filled individual, has a limited understanding of God.
+The natural man, apart from the Spirit-filled individual, has a limited understanding of “the deep things of God.”
 William Barclay describes the natural man in the following terms:

-The Bible teaches that only those who are spiritual can discern and appreciate spiritual truth.
-Paul notes:
+According to 1 Corinthians 2:13,14, only those who are spiritual can discern and appreciate spiritual truth:

 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
 But the natural man receiveth, not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned (1 Corinthians 2:13,14, KJV).

-The Holy Spirit imparts and reveals spiritual truth because He understands the mind of God and searches “all things” including the “deep things of God.”
+The Holy Spirit imparts and reveals spiritual truth to us because He understands the mind of God and searches “all things” including the “deep things of God.”

 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God (1 Corinthians 2:11 KJV).